-Thinking of spending rainy season in Central America?
+Thinking of traveling to Central America in rainy season?
 Not sure if you should visit Central America during the rainy season?
-Many people avoid traveling to Central America during the rainy season but if you don’t mind getting a bit wet I’m going to tell you why I think it’s the best time to visit Central America.
+Many people avoid traveling to Central America during the rainy season but if you don’t mind getting a bit wet I’m going to tell you why I think Central America rainy season is the best time to go.

 Central America has 2 seasons: Dry season (around November to April) and Wet season (around May to October).
 This differs slightly depending on the country.

 So why is the rainy season the best time to visit Central America?

 The rainy season in Central America is considered off-peak.
 This means everything slows down a bit and there are fewer tourists around.
 Fewer tourists mean more competition which drives down the prices.
 Traveling during the rainy season means you are very likely to pay less for your flights, hotels and any trips you want to take.